How to Apply

 OSCR staff work in a generalist model where all are cross trained across functional areas, however, each staff member has a primary area of responsibility.
 The Assistant Director positions in OSCR provide day-to-day supervision of process and procedure under the Statement of Student Rights and Responsibilities.

-Responsibilities include direct operational leadership and supervision of processes under the Statement of Student Rights and Responsibilities (SSRR), including all processes and procedures relevant to Adaptable Conflict Resolution for Alcohol and Other Drugs ACR for AOD) and Formal Conflict Resolution (FCR).
+Responsibilities include direct operational leadership and supervision of processes under the Statement of Student Rights and Responsibilities (SSRR), including all processes and procedures relevant to Informal Resolution for Alcohol and Other Drugs (AOD), Formal Conflict Resolution (FCR), and COVID-19 Related Addendum to the Statement of Student Rights and Responsibilities.
 The Assistant Director will be responsible for leading out unit efforts to support and advance collaborative partnerships focused on student wellness.
 The role places high priority on the innovation and delivery of adaptable, educational and restorative responses to behaviors involving high-risk alcohol consumption, other drug use, and other behaviors associated with the use of alcohol and/or drugs.
-This role is tasked with providing a bridge, along with the OSCR Associate Director, to ensure coordinated and efficient response between the Formal Processes under the Statement of Student Rights and Responsibilities and The Policy and Procedures on Student Sexual and Gender-Based Misconduct and other forms of Interpersonal Violence.
+This role is tasked with providing a bridge, along with the OSCR Associate Director, to ensure coordinated and efficient response between the Formal Processes under the Statement of Student Rights and Responsibilities and the Sexual and Gender-based Misconduct Policy.

 This position requires the utilization of specialized knowledge of higher education administration, wellness models, Alcohol and other drug education, conflict resolution strategies, restorative and social justice best practices, innovative educational outreach, student development theory and practice, and related content areas to deliver on the unit mission to teach peace, build trust, and promote justice.

 - OSCR Assistant Directors report to the Associate Director, Office of Student Conflict Resolution.